-- Struggle to control strong emotions or have extreme outbursts - Seem isolated from their parents - Lack social skills or have few, if any, friends - Use language, act in a way or know about things that you wouldn't expect them to know for their age - Risk and vulnerability factors - Children from any background can be at risk of emotional abuse.
+- 17. Seem isolated from their parents - 18.
+Lack social skills or have few, if any, friends - Use language, act in a way or know about things that you wouldn't expect them to know for their age - 20.
+Risk and vulnerability factors - 21.
+Children from any background can be at risk of emotional abuse.
 But some are more vulnerable than others.